 08 of 13

 Another with a wide range of colors, coreopsis perennials could fill a container or section of the garden all on its own.
 Blends of reds, yellows, whites, and purples with the daisy shape provide a gorgeous range of visual interest.
 These flowers attract lots of bees and butterflies every season.
 These plants are hardy in zones 5 through 9.Continue to 9 of 13 below.

 09 of 13

 Somewhere between a daisy and a black-eyed Susan, rudbeckias have yellow flowers and dark centers.
 Enjoy planted in large groups for a mass of summer blooms.
 Full sun is best, as they are summer blooming, drought-tolerant, sun-loving perennials.
 These plants are hardy in zones 4 through 10.

 10 of 13

-Thanks to their thick covering of blooms, gaillardia are also known as blanket flowers.
+Thanks to their thick covering of blooms, gaillardia is also known as blanket flowers.
 Its blooms are daisy-shaped with a wide range of colors from reds to peaches to orange and yellow, solid or blended.
 Gaillardias are low maintenance in well-drained areas in full sun.
 Gaillardias are hardy in zones 3 through 9.

 11 of 13

 12 of 13

 Cushion mums can be officially named Deandranthema or Chrysanthemum but either refers to the colorful, bushy, daisy-like perennials that can also double as annuals if you would prefer.
 Plenty of sunshine and moisture makes a thriving cushion mum.
 Use mulch to retain moisture and protect shallow roots.
 These plants are hardy in zones 5 through 9.Continue to 13 of 13 below.

 13 of 13

 Possibly the most similar to common daisies, the Shasta daisy grows in clusters of several feet tall and one to two feet wide with large, gorgeous blooms.
 In full sun, they will come back to you each spring and stick around all season long.
 These plants are hardy to zones 5 through 8.